 There’s a reason why we love DC-DC circuits and that’s because when we first got into the Raspberry Pi we had terrible luck keeping it stable.
 This is because of the overall quality of USB wiring where there was too much resistance along a USB cable the moment you exceed 5volts 1amp.
 The Raspberry Pi 3 can potentially take above 2 amps of power.
 USB cables suck as a power delivery method unless you have a battery backup system like cel-phones have.
 So we soldered some heavier gauge wire to the bottom of the Pi to eliminate that problem.
 We also didn’t go through the GPIO because feeding voltage that way bypasses all protection.
 We would rather have the power circuits of the Pi do their job.
 Finally, with all of the main components wired.
 We wire up the fans.
 Using a 4mm machine bold and a washer in between the fan and plastics to prevent the blades from touching.
 Also, my 12vdc jack will come off of a power brick.
 We used break-away cables throughout the entire process to make it easy to service and also in case we ever have to disconnect the DC-DC circuit and hook the Raspberry Pi up the old-fashioned way (Hooking up a USB charger.)

 Second Raspberry Pi 3 case Fit Test.

-This is the second fit test.
-This time we made sure out M6x60mm bolts were able to go through the holes nice which they did.
-Also with the electrical properly wired along the bottom we were able to bolt the Raspberry Pi down using M2 machine screws and washers.
+This is the second fittest.
+This time we made sure our M6x60mm bolts were able to go through the holes nice which they did.
+Also with the electrical properly wired along the bottom, we were able to bolt the Raspberry Pi down using M2 machine screws and washers.
 Most importantly, all of the wires are still behind the engraving marks allowing the outer walls of this case to be put on.